What Is Breathwork & Why It’s More Than a Breathing Technique

 💡 Tapping into intuition and inner knowing

-🎨 Awakening creativity and inspiration
+🎨 Awakening creativity, inspiration and clarity

 😌 Deep rest, improved sleep, and nervous system grounding